girish0903/HSRP-Detection-and-Classification/Readme.md

 The results demonstrate the effectiveness of our approach:

-The YOLOv8 model achieved an accuracy of XX% in detecting number plates.
+The YOLOv8 model achieved an mAP(Mean Average Precision) of 0.993 in detecting number plates.
-The Federated Learning-based classification achieved an accuracy of YY% in identifying HSRPs.
+The Federated Learning-based classification achieved an accuracy of 91.66% in identifying HSRPs.

 ### Object Detection